s204619/DeepL-Project/README.md

+## changes from Original code:
+Ignored: Make a MIND folder and add teh data stuff to it :)

 # Tiny-NewsRec

 The source code and data for our paper "Tiny-NewsRec: Effective and Efficient PLM-based News Recommendation" in EMNLP 2022.